DrugBud-Suite/DockM8/README.md

 ## Citation

-Coming Soon
+If you use DockM8 in your research, please cite:

+> TODO: Citation will be added upon publication.

 ## License

-This project is licensed under the GNU GPL v3.0 License - see the [LICENSE.md](https://github.com/DrugBud-Suite/DockM8/blob/main/LICENSE) file for details.
+This project is licensed under the GNU GPL v3.0 License - see the [LICENSE](https://github.com/DrugBud-Suite/DockM8/blob/main/LICENSE) file for details.

 ## Contributing